 We know that many staff are concerned on what measures they should take on when and how they can work.
-To inform and reassure staff and managers, in line with government guidelines the HR team will provide support focused on the following key areas:
+To inform and reassure staff and managers, in line with government guidelines, your line manager will provide support focused on the following key areas:

 - Essential updates to staff who are absent, or isolated from work